740i/Writeups/ghoul/ghoul.md

 ![](pics/killer.gif)

 So that was quite the rollercoaster of emotions with a little bit of everything in some of these steps like the zip slip and ssh agent phases being really interesting and new for me.
-I would not have figured some of that out without nudges and hints from the htb forums and discord.
+I would not have figured some of this out without nudges and hints from the htb forums and discord thanks to everyone who hangs out there.
 Super fun as always with MinatoTW and egre55 boxes in my opinion always seem to be well thought out and really hard, thanks for making all of them.